dantman/elite-vr-cockpit/Assets/Documentation/GETTING-STARTED.md

 **Be sure to turn off menu mode when you leave the menu and want to control your ship.
 Menu mode is exclusively for controlling the main menu, pause menu, and in-game help screen.**

 ### --- Test Flight Controls ---
-1. In the training mission, wait for the people to stop talking
+1. In the training mission, wait for the people to stop talking (controls won't work before that...)
 2. Grasp the virtual joystick and make sure you can pitch, yaw, roll
 3. Grasp the virtual throttle and make sure you can accelerate/decelerate